 A registered competitor (Team) may nominate a maximum of 3 team entries for each nominated rally to score points towards a team trophy.
-If the team entry is nominated prior to the close of entries for the first rally the crew may be nominated or changed at a later date and each driver & co-driver will be eliqible to score points for the APRC drivers' and co-drivers' championships.
+If the team entry is nominated prior to the close of entries for the first rally the crew may be nominated or changed at a later date and each driver & co-driver will be eligible to score points for the APRC drivers' and co-drivers' championships.

-Teams may nominate and register additional team entries up to a maximum of 3, before the close of entries for each nominated rally.
-These drivers may only score team points for the registered competitor (Team)
+Teams may nominate and register additional team entries to the maximum of 3, before the close of entries for each nominated rally.
+These drivers may only score team points for the registered competitor (Team).

-Drivers nominated to score team points must be registered for the APRC and/or, any of the Cups, or they may register and be nominated for individual rallies.
+Drivers nominated to score team points must be registered for APRC and/or, any of the Cups, or they may register and be nominated for individual rallies.

-All points will be awarded as per Article 5.1
+All points will be awarded as per Art 5.1.

-Once the rallies have been nominated and the number of entries for each rally nominated, the team is liable for all entry fees as per V4 Article 5.3.
+Once the rallies have been nominated and the number of entries for each rally has been announced, the team is liable for all entry fees as per V4 Article 5.3.